acmarkes/flexible-jekyll/_posts/2024-02-12-causal-intro.markdown

 Leveraging the ideas of the framework allows us to compare observed outcomes with hypothetical outcomes under different treatment scenarios.
 We also defined some notations for these ideas and explained the key assumptions essential for estimating causal effects from observational data.

 In the next part of this series, we will delve into the mathematical nitty-gritty of these concepts.
 Stay tuned.

+###### Sources:

+Pearl, J., Glymour, M., Jewell, N. (2019) Causal Inference in Statistics: A Primer.
+John Wiley & Sons

+Molak, A. (2023).
+Causal Inference and Discovery in Python.
+Packt Publishing.

+Holland, P. (1986).
+Statistics and Causal Inference.
+Journal of the American Statistical Association, Vol. 81, No. 396 (Dec., 1986), pp. 945-960.
+American Statistical Association.